dinochecker

 Saurornitholestes sullivani

-Saurornitholestes sullivani was discovered in 1999 by Robert Sullivan who assigned it to Sauornitholestes langstoni, thus marking the first occurrence of Saurornitholestes in the Late Cretaceous of New Mexico.
-It is also based on a weathered frontal (SMP VP-1270), is also from the De-na-zin Member, and also wound up in Saurornitholestes robustus which, as mentioned, no longer belongs to Saurornitholestes.
+The sole fossil that would become Saurornitholestes sullivani was discovered in 1999 by Robert Sullivan, who assigned it to Saurornitholestes langstoni, thus marking the first occurrence of Saurornitholestes in the Late Cretaceous of New Mexico.
+It is also based on a weathered frontal (SMP VP-1270), is also from the De-na-zin Member, and also wound up in Saurornitholestes robustus, which, as mentioned, no longer belongs to Saurornitholestes.
 An unusually large olfactory bulb implying a powerful sense of smell aside, SMP VP-1270 does sport some key features that make it assignable to Saurornitholestes, but as a separate species—Saurornitholestes sullivani—which Steven Jasinski coined in 2015.

 References